Emanuele-20/CV/README.md

 (September 2012 – October 2018)
 Client Coach - Retail Sales Advisor

-* Assisted solving technologies devices issues, hardware and software side.
+* I assisted in solving technology devices issues, hardware and software side.

 * Planning team strategies to achieve the company’s monthly target effectively working with the store manager and area manager collaboration respecting mandatories deadlines.

-* Learn constantly new plans and contracts for our customers and new software and digitals platform internal and from third parts.
+* Learned constantly new plans and contracts for our customers and how to use new software and digitals platforms internally and from third parties.

-* Created staff members schedules trying to balance all their requests and needs to keep a strong and motivated group so they worked productively.
+* Created staff members' schedules trying to balance all their requests and needs to keep a strong and motivated group so they work productively.

-* Sell differt kind of technologies and sets contracts for private and business customers.
+* Sell different kinds of technologies and sets contracts for private and business customers.

 ## Skills

 ### Team Work

-Working in different stores and with different teams during my career let me constantly improve my soft-skill that I consider as much important as the technical skills.
+Working in different stores and with different teams during my career let me constantly improve my soft-skill that I consider as much important as technical skills.
 In the past, I found myself often meeting with my colleagues where we had to decide the best strategy for achieving our monthly targets, which services to implement in order to find the best feedback from our customers, and even decide if and when to quickly change strategy if something suddenly happened.
 Even during my Bootcamp, constantly pair with other students every day forced me to understand the people first, help them if you know something more, and continuously ask questions if you don't understand a concept.
 For all these reasons I continuously attend weekly process workshops and reviews with other students and coaches.